subscriptions-project/swg-js/docs/link-flow.md

 The dialog will prompt the user to opt-in to save the subscription.
 If the user agrees, the provided callback will be called to resolve the token/authCode.
 The resulting promise will be resolved once the subscription has been saved.

+# SwG Auto Login flow

+This is the flow that will automatically log the user in.
+It is initiated by the publisher when the publisher doesn't find a user's subscription but Google does find the subscription.

+To enable this flow,